docker/docs/engine/userguide/networking/overlay-standalone-swarm.md

 In this step, you use `docker-machine` to provision the hosts for your network.
 You won't actually create the network yet.
 You'll create several Docker machines in VirtualBox.
-One of the machines will act as the swarm manager and you'll create that first.
+One of the machines acts as the swarm manager and you'll create that first.
 As you create each host, you'll pass the Docker daemon on that machine options that are needed by the `overlay` network driver.

 > **Note**: This creates a standalone swarm cluster, rather than using Docker
 > in swarm mode.
 These examples are not relevant to Docker running in swarm mode
-> and will not work in such a configuration.
+> and do not work in such a configuration.

 1. Create a swarm manager.